erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 The `type: 'map'` has been removed, and you now need to import it explicitly.
 See [mithril-ui-form-leaflet-plugin](https://www.npmjs.com/package/mithril-ui-form-leaflet-plugin).
 An advantage is that, in case you don't need the map, you also don't need to import and include `Leaflet`, `Leaflet-draw` and `mithril-leaflet` anymore.
 This plugin includes all requirements.

-### From version 1.10.15 to 1.10.16+
+### From version 1.x to 2.x

-All changes are backward compatible.
-New features:

-- `ArrayLayoutForm` is a new component (no breaking changes)
-- Performance improvements are automatic
-- Accessibility improvements are automatic
-- Enhanced TypeScript types provide better IntelliSense without requiring code changes
+**Breaking Changes:**

+- Requires `mithril-materialized` v3.2.2+ (upgraded from v2.x)
+- Component APIs may have changed due to MaterializeCSS updates
+- Some styling adjustments may be needed

+**New Features:**

+- Enhanced component styling and theming options
+- Improved accessibility features
+- More robust field identification and form state management
+- Better TypeScript support with stricter type checking

 ## Browser Support